 2. Preschool or Elementary Teacher--Preschool and elementary teachers usually work in self-contained classrooms with younger children anywhere from ages 2-12.
 For teachers of younger students, the educational focus may be more on social skills and confidence-building rather than academics.
 An elementary teacher usually teaches several different subjects to one group of students.
 A bachelor's degree in education is usually required of preschool and elementary teachers.

 4. Secondary Teacher--Teaching jobs at this level are in middle or high school classrooms and require a bachelor's degree in education for public school employment.
 Secondary teachers usually specialize in one subject area like history, literature, or biology.
-Job opportunities are favorable for middle and high school teachers whose area of expertise are in high-demand fields like foreign language, science and math.
+Job opportunities are favorable for middle and high school teachers whose area of expertise are in fields like foreign language, science and math.

 5. Speech-Language Pathologist--Speech pathologists work with those who have speech, language or auditory difficulties.
 According to the Bureau of Labor Statistics (BLS), about 48 percent of speech pathologists work in educational services in public or private schools.
 Some may also work in health care settings like a clinics, hospital or private practice.
 Typically a master's degree is required to work in this field.

 6. Librarian--Librarians, sometimes referred to as information professionals, are generally passionate about books and reading.
 Recently, more and more technology is being integrated into the job, and because of this, those who choose this career also tend to be tech-savvy.
 Information professionals can work in school libraries and public libraries and usually have a master's degree in library science.